pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 10.5.24
+- [Gender] The option to mark gender as a mandatory field is disabled.

 ## 10.5.21
 - [Assets] The Asset `Import from Server` feature is now only available for admins.
 It will be removed in Pimcore 11
 - [Editable] Removed all `on*` attributes from the `$allowedAttributes` list due to security reasons.
 These attributes are not allowed anymore in the "attributes" field.